pnminh/aws-solutions-architect-associate-notes-SAAC03/cost_management/CostExplorer.md

 - Helps Choose a [[SavingsPlans]]
 - Forecast usage up to 12 months based on previous usage

-## Cost and usage report
+## Cost and usage report(CUR)
 - only categoried by AWS services
 ## Custom report, e.g. based on department
-- using tag as filter in cost explorer
+- using tag as filter in cost explorer/cost allocation tags

 ## Vs Budgets
 - Cost explorer breaks down cost